 Types of Hearing Loss

-Not all hearing loss can be corrected through the use of hearing aids or alternative listening devices.
+Not all hearing loss can be corrected through the use of digital hearing aids or other listening devices.
 The type of hearing loss determines the specific treatment required.

 There are four types of hearing loss: